jmerino12/aries-cloudagent-python/demo/AliceWantsAJsonCredential.md

 Note that "did:sov" must be a public DID (i.e. registered on the ledger) but "did:key" is not.

-For example, call the `/wallet/did/create` endpoint with the following payload:
+For example, in Faber's swagger page call the `/wallet/did/create` endpoint with the following payload:

 ```
 {